 These little styling tools are your new friend, so simply insert hair pins around the base of the bun to keep it in place.

-To help keep your bun in place and to smooth down any frizz, reach for your VO5 Casual Control Extreme Style Fluff Tamer.
+To help keep your bun in place and to smooth down any frizz, apply some wax or pomade as needed.

 And there you have it, a messy, low man bun done in record speed!